-The Biomedical Genomics Analysis plugin offers workflows and tools for all steps from the initial data processing and quality assurance through data analyses, annotation, and reporting.
+The Biomedical Genomics Analysis plugin to the CLC Genomics Workbench offers workflows and tools for all steps from the initial data processing and quality assurance through data analyses, annotation, and reporting.

 When the plugin is installed, additional workflows will be accessible from the Toolbox under Ready-to-Use Workflows.